landongyu/ECE550/README.md

 #### Module alu

 The alu is a core module.
 It can handle addition and subtraction based on an operation code.
 If the least significant bit is 0, it signifies addition.
 If the least significant bit is 1, it indicates subtraction.
 Within the ALU module, there is also a call to the reverse module, which reverses each bit of data_operandB.
 If it's an addition, cin is set to 0, and realB is equal to data_operandB.
 If it's a subtraction, cin is set to 1, and realB is equal to RB (B after being reversed).
 Finally, the CSA (Carry Select Adder) is called to compute the sum of data_operandB and realB.

+After checkpoint2,

 #### Module Reverse